Since 2010

 First Name / Last Name / Email

-FOR DISCUSSION AND DEFENSE OF THE ROLE OF LITERARY TEXTS IN THE ENGLISH CURRICULUMThis year’s conference held at Seikei University, Kichijoji, Tokyo
+THE 12th ANNUAL LIBERLIT CONFERENCE FOR the DISCUSSION AND DEFENSE OF THE ROLE OF LITERARY TEXTS IN THE ENGLISH CURRICULUM will be held at Nihon University, College of Humanities and Sciences on June 14, 2025

 What is Liberlit?